d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 pretrained_net.layer4[1], pretrained_net.avgpool, pretrained_net.fc
 ```

 Next, we create the fully convolutional network instance `net`.
-It duplicates all the neural layers except the last two layers of the instance member variable `features` of `pretrained_net` and the model parameters obtained after pre-training.
+It duplicates all the neural layers except the last two layers of the instance member variable `features` of `pretrained_net` and the model parameters obtained after pretraining.

 ```{.python .input}
 net = nn.HybridSequential()